jaysueno/webscraping_surfline_blog/README.md

 ![image](images/sentiment.jpg)

-### How About Using A Bubble Chart To View Word Use?
+### How About Using A Bubble Chart To View Word Count?

 ![iamge](images/bubble.jpg)